10 ways businesses can minimize the risk of identity theft

 As an SME, it is important to discuss the risks with your customers and suppliers to increase awareness of suspicious emails and cold calls claiming to be from your business.

 All businesses are different and so your risks and exposure to identity theft will differ.
 Using some of the points below you should sit down and work out what risks you face, both as a business and on behalf of your customers.
-Where are the danger points and what can you do to stop them, or at least lessen the risk?
+Where are the danger points and what can you do to stop them, or at least lessen the ?

 Ensure you’re GDPR compliant